 This is a site dedicated mainly to the EHS profession and all matters concerning the environment, health, and safety.
 It has a lot of materials that can help you prepare your toolbox talk topics professionally and effectively.
 There are pages for health and safety webinars, for free download of documents and for case studies depending on what you want.

 This site is dedicated mainly to toolbox talks meeting topics and resources someone can download for use.
 It has a forum and members log in to access the full benefits of the site.
 There are pages for safety news also.

 This is a Havard training portal mainly for EHS professionals.
 There is a dashboard where you can do online training and monitor your progress.
 There are over 100 courses that are available for you to do and make preparations for your toolbox talk.

 They have resources like blogs, toolbox talk topics, and assessment tools that someone can use in the preparation of his toolbox talk.
-They have cloud-based software they market to customers and it is used in making reports for incidences and to monitor the relevant parties’ responses in real-time.
+They have cloud-based software they market to customers and it is used in making reports for incidents and monitoring the relevant parties’ responses in real time.